giuliamunari/movies-app/README.md

 * [Technologies used for this project](#Technologies-used-for-this-project)

 ## The API
-This project uses content from [The Movie Data Base​ API](https://www.themoviedb.org/) version 3 API documentation:
+This project relies on from [The Movie Data Base​ API](https://www.themoviedb.org/) (version 3) to gett movies data.
+API documentation:
 * Overview: [​https://www.themoviedb.org/documentation/api​]
 * Getting started: [​https://developers.themoviedb.org/3/getting-started/introduction​]